 This is food that could feed the homeless and impoverished and help toward eliminating hunger in America.

-In the United States, 35.2 million people lived in “food insecure” households in 2019, according to the most recent data from the USDA.
+In the United States, 10.5 percent of Americans lived in “food insecure” households in 2019, according to the most recent data from the USDA.

 These families frequently don’t have enough food to make it to their next paycheck, rely on federal programs to help them afford food, are fed by local pantries and community centers, or get by eating an unhealthy or unvaried diet.